 The Wake Forest University Law Library is a private academic library that exists to support the educational and research needs of the faculty, students and staff of the School of Law.
 Secondarily, it is intended for the use of other members of the Wake Forest University community.
 For information regarding Circulation of materials, please inquire at the Service Desk.
 More Information for Attorneys and Wake Forest Alumni.

 Use of the library by members of the general public is limited to the U.S. Government Documents, as part of our responsibilities as a selective U.S. Federal Depository library.
-Materials in the library’s documents collections do not circulate.
+Materials in the library’s documents collections generally do not circulate.

 Any person entering the library may be asked to show proper identification in order to use the library.